Tadwork/MLZoomCampSolutions/midterm/README.md

 ## Final Model

-The final model uses XGBoost and has an RMSE of 421.511 on the test data set and an R2 score of 0.76 Validation numbers do vary but the model is pretty stable with the r2 score +- 0.032 on multiple folds (run train.py to see your own results)
+The final model uses Linear Regression and has an RMSE of 402 on the test data set and an R2 score of 0.78 Validation numbers do vary but the model is pretty stable with the r2 score +- 0.032 on multiple folds (run train.py to see your own results)

 ## Test